danielnilsson9/bbs-fw/README.md

 This firmware is compatible with all displays that works with the original Bafang firmware.
 A custom configuration tool is provided since BafangConfigTool is not compatible due to a different set of supported parameters.

-The firmware is also compatible with the TSDZ2 controller but requires a custom made cable in order to interface with Bafang compatible displays.
+The firmware is also compatible with the TongSheng TSDZ2 controller but requires a custom made cable in order to interface with Bafang compatible displays.

 **Download**
 https://github.com/danielnilsson9/bbshd-fw/releases